consar21/Fine-Tuning-ASR-Models-for-Robust-Recognition-of-Non-Native-Arabic-Speech/README.md

 ---

 ## Project Objectives
-- Fine-tune an ASR model (e.g., Whisper or Wav2Vec2) using native Arabic speech datasets.
+- Fine-tune an ASR model (e.g., Whisper or Wav2Vec2) using non native Arabic speech datasets.
-- Evaluate performance improvements using WER and other ASR metrics.
+- Evaluate performance improvements using WER .
 - Identify bottlenecks in adapting ASR for regional or phonetic variations.

 ---